-Moving 1 orehand Passing
+Moving g forehand Passing

-imilar to stationary forehand passing; (see above)
+Similar to stationary forehand passing; (see above)

-katers display a reasonable athletic ability to skate forward while making/receivingpasses
+Skaters display a reasonable athletic ability to skate forward while making/receiving passes

-katers display a reasonable athletic ability to skate backward while making/receiving passes
+Skaters display a reasonable athletic ability to skate backward while making/receiving passes

-ook for skater to show athleticism with puck control, maybe stick handling once or twice before sending
+Look for skater to show athleticism with puck control, maybe stick handling once or twice before sending

-á pass or stick handling immediately after receiving a pass to jockey puck into favored position; shows
+a pass or stick handling immediately after receiving a pass to jockey puck into favored position; shows

-ood control and possession of puck
+good control and possession of puck

-Puck Co ntrol Station
+Puck C Control Station

-There wi Il be 2 puck control drills during each allocation of 12 minutes
+Thoray will be 2 puck control drills during each allocation of 12 minutes

 Control through course

 - Basic 1 on 0

-٤) ( DASIC 1 OII O
+-,

-This end zone station will need 2 goal cages centered appropriately along the goal line see diagram
+This en d zone station will need 2 goal cages centered appropriately along the goal line see diagram

-he station will split skaters into 2 groups, evenly, proportionately for the first drill only
+The station will split skaters into 2 groups, evenly, proportionately for the first drill only

 Each group will perform 1st drill for 6 minutes, then quickly switch to2nd drill

-zone station will require
+This en d zone station will require

 Goaltender(s)

 2 Goal cages

-cones
+6 cones

 Cache of pucks

-L coach
+1 coach

-Control hrough Course

-Control ini ough course

-Requ irements
+Contro I through Course

+Re quirements

-[ A cache of pucks near skaters start area at edge of station nearest boards and goal line
+A cache of pucks near skaters start area at edge of station nearest boards and goal line

-[ 1 coach to conduct, gather pucks, reset cones
+1 coach to conduct, gather pucks, reset cones

-[ 6 cones for course markers identifying where skaters turn see diagram for placement
+6 cones for course markers identifying where skaters turn see diagram for placement

 1st cage No goaltender place Radar Detector behind goal on a chair

-2 2nd cage goalie
+2nd cage goalie

-[ ☐ 1 line of players at edge of station nearest boards see diagram
+1 line of players at edge of station nearest boards see diagram

-L 1 line of players at edge of station hearest boards - see diagram

-The : 5kill
+The e Skill

-Every course run will end with shot attempt.
-However, there will be 1 net with radar and one
+☐ Every course run will end with shot attempt.
+However, there will be 1 net with radar and

-net with a goalie.
-Skaters should alternate shot attempts at Radar, then next run a shot on
+one net with a goalie.
+Skaters should alternate shot attempts at Radar, then next run a shot

-goalie.
+on goalie.

-Line should move quickly with next skater released as player hits blue line or midpoint of
+☐ Line should move quickly with next skater released as player hits blue line or midpoint of

-- course
+course

-Γ Starting at the crease line, skaters will skate forward carry their own puck and weave
+☐ Starting at the crease line, skaters will skate forward carry their own puck and weave

-L · · · · · · · · · · · · · · · · · · ·

-г through a predetermined course.
+through a predetermined course.

-L At end shoot a wrist shot or a snap shot on net where the shot speed may be seen by an
+At end shoot a wrist shot or a snap shot on net where the shot speed may be seen by an

 evaluator

 Player is advised to shoot the puck directly on goal for purposes of radar accuracy

 Immediately vacate the shooting area